xhu88/House-Prices-Project/README.md

 * Strongest correlation( r= 0.791), emphasizing that the property's overall quality is the model's most influential feature.

 ## Residual Analysis
-* Residuals in the model are centerd around y=0, indicating a good fit.
+* Residuals in the model are centered around y=0, indicating a good fit.
-* Heteroscedasity: Errors increase for higher predicted values(> 300,000).
+* Heteroscedasticity: Errors increase for higher predicted values(> 300,000).
-* Outliers sugest overerstimation for high priced properies.
+* Outliers suggest overestimation for high-priced properties

 ### Ethical Considerations